Iceland profile - Leaders

 Although Ms Sigurdardottir's Social Democrat government, which took over in 2009, had succeeded in stabilising the economy and returning Iceland to modest growth, many Icelanders continued to suffer the after-effects of the crisis.
-Real wages are still far below their pre-crisis levels, and household debt remains crippling.
+By the end of Ms Sigurdardottir's term of office, real wages were still far below their pre-crisis levels, and the level of household debt continued to be crippling.

-Iceland applied to join the EU in 2009, in the immediate aftermath of the banking collapse, when bloc membership was seen by many as offering the country a way out of its economic woes.
-However, the subsequent economic turbulence in the rest of Europe led many Icelanders to question the benefits of EU membership.
+When Iceland applied to join the EU in 2009, shortly after the financial crisis, membership was seen by many as offering the country a way out of its economic woes.
+But the subsequent turbulence in the eurozone led many Icelanders to question the benefits.

 Fishing is one of the island nation's biggest resources, and a majority of the population is opposed to the introduction of the EU's common policies on fishing.